 How do we choose which varieties to grow?

-The narcissi that we grow here at Churchtown Farm are a mixture of established traditional varieties - such as Soleil d'or, Paper White and Golden Dawn, and new releases from the Island's own research and development station - some of which are so new that they still only have numbers instead of names.
+The narcissi that we grow here at Churchtown Farm are a mixture of established traditional varieties - such as Soleil d'or, Paper White and Golden Dawn, and newer varieties that have bred by growers on the Isles of Scilly.
+Some varieties are so new that they still only have numbers instead of names.

 In order to be selected for cultivation at Churchtown Farm, a new variety must be high yielding and produce better quality flowers than any alternatives.
 It is also important that the new variety has a natural flowering season which fits in with our requirements, we are always on the lookout for strong varieties that will enable us to lengthen our season.

 New bulb fields are planted in late summer.
 They are planted in a similar way to potatoes in prepared soil beds.
 Due to the exceptionally mild winter climate in Scilly, bulbs will start to grow as soon as the first autumn rains arrive, this ensures that our varieties will naturally flower between October and March.

 At Churchtown Farm we are only interested in our narcissi for their flower crops - we do not as a rule sell any bulbs.
 For this reason we leave the bulbs in the ground for up to 4 years as opposed to the more usual 2 year crops associated with mainland bulb growers.